6dpmlp/PrimeNumbersMySQL/README.md

 plaintext

-Please enter a positive integer not bigger than 1 000 000: 999999
+Please enter a positive integer not bigger than 10 000 000: 999999

 Deletion of table
-Query has performed!
+Deletion has performed!

 Insertion to table
-Query has performed!
+Insertion has performed!

 Reading data from SQL
-Query has performed!
+Reading has performed!

 Thank you for using this program!
 Now you have the numbers listed in primes.txt.